farahzak/Ipsos-Market-Research-Simulation/README.md

 ## **Next Steps**
 - Share insights with internal stakeholders for business decision-making.
 - Expand project scope by testing different survey topics and methodologies.

 For any questions or feedback, feel free to reach out!

+---

+**End of Documentation**

+For any questions or feedback, feel free to reach out!